Particular/docs.particular.net/nservicebus/vscode.md

 ---
 title: Debugging NServiceBus in Visual Studio Code
-summary: How to configure Visual Studio Code to build and debug multiple NServiceBus endoints simultaneously
+summary: How to configure Visual Studio Code to build and debug multiple NServiceBus endpoints simultaneously
 component: Core
 reviewed: 2018-08-01
 ---